SimMarkt/RL_PtG/README.md

 # RL_PtG

-The **RL_PtG** project contains a framework for economic optimization of Power-to-Gas (PtG) dispatch using Deep Reinforcement Learning (RL).
-PtG is a technology for chemical energy storage of renewable energies in chemical energy carriers, such as hydrogen (H2) or methane (CH4). **RL_PtG** enables training state-of-the-art deep RL algorithms for optimal control of PtG plants depend on process data and Day-ahead electricity, natural gas, and emission spot market data.
-The present repository provides the source code for this application, which has been demonstrated successfully for autonomous control of a real-world PtG pilot plant in Northern Germany [1].
+The **RL_PtG** project provides a framework for the economic optimization of Power-to-Gas (PtG) dispatch using Deep Reinforcement Learning (RL).
+PtG is a technology that enables the chemical energy storage of renewable energy in chemical energy carriers such as hydrogen (H<sub>2</sub>) or methane (CH<sub>4</sub>). **RL_PtG** facilitates the training of state-of-the-art deep RL algorithms for the optimal control of PtG plants, based on process data and Day-ahead electricity, natural gas, and emissions spot market data.

+This repository contains the source code for the **RL_PtG** framework, which has been successfully demonstrated for the autonomous control of a real-world PtG pilot plant in Northern Germany [1].

 ![RL_PtG_int](plots/RL_PtG_int.png)